Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

     - Setting up subscriptions (adding event listeners)
     - Updating the DOM manually (changing title on routing)
     - Running timers (setTimeout, setIntervals
+2. It take 2 parameters -> a callback, dependency array
-2. It replaces lifecycle methods like **componentDidMount**, **componentDidUpdate**, and **componentWillUnmount** from class components.
+3. It replaces lifecycle methods like **componentDidMount**, **componentDidUpdate**, and **componentWillUnmount** from class components.
-3. componentDidMount - empty dependency array - runs once per component lifecycle
+4. componentDidMount - empty dependency array - runs once per component lifecycle
 ```JS
 useEffect(() => {
   console.log('Component mounted');
 }, []);
 ```
-4. componentDidUpdate - Run when state/props change - can be given in dependency array
+5. componentDidUpdate - Run when state/props change - can be given in dependency array
 ```JS
 useEffect(() => {
   console.log('Count changed:', count);
 }, [count]);
 ```
-5. componentWillUnmount - Cleanup - clean any event listeners or timers to avoid memory leak
+6. componentWillUnmount - Cleanup - clean any event listeners or timers to avoid memory leak
 ex: to add event listener when it user clicks escape to close a modal

 ```JS